CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ##### **Public Members**:

+The `TestData<T1, T2, ..., T9>` types follow a progressive inheritance chain where each additional type parameter builds on the previous definition.
+Each `TestData<T1..TN>` inherits from `TestData<T1..TN-1>`, adding exactly one new type parameter, while each

 **`TestData` Abstract Record**
  - **Purpose**: Abstract base record representing test case data with core functionality for test argument generation.
+Implements `ITestData`.
+ - **Constructor**: `TestData(string)`
  - **Property**:
    - **`string Definition`**: Gets the description of the test scenario being verified.
  - **Methods**: